auth0/docs/articles/client-platforms/vanillajs/08-calling-apis.md

 Here, we are fetching the token from `localStorage` stored in the `id_token` key.
 You can choose a different key name if you like.

-# Summary
+## Summary

-In this guide you learned how to make authenticated API calls by reading and using the `id_token` value stored in localStorage along with the use of XMLHttpRequest.setRequestHeader() method.
+In this guide we saw how to authenticate requests by reading and using the `id_token` value stored in localStorage along with the use of XMLHttpRequest.setRequestHeader() method.
+For a real example of making authenticated API calls, please check our previous guide for [linking accounts](/quickstart/spa/vanillajs/05-linking-accounts).